Jawad-hussain-kalwar/BlockHarness/README.md

     *   `game_engine.py`: Manages the main game loop, state (score, lines, blocks), block spawning, move validation, placement, line clearing, scoring, and difficulty adjustments.
     *   `board.py`: Represents the game board (grid) and handles block placement, collision detection, and line clearing logic.
     *   `block.py`: (Implicitly used) Defines the structure and rotation of different block shapes (defined in `shapes.py`).
-    *   `block_pool.py`: Manages the pool of upcoming blocks, sampling them based on configured weights which can change dynamically based on score (difficulty).
+    *   `block_pool.py`: Manages the pool of upcoming blocks with dynamic difficulty adjustment.
+It generates blocks based on player performance metrics, providing best-fit blocks to help players when they struggle and challenging game-over blocks when they perform well.
     *   `ai_player.py`: Implements the AI logic.
 The current AI uses a greedy heuristic: it simulates placing the current block in all valid positions and chooses the one that clears the most lines *immediately*.

 2.  **`app.py`**: The main Streamlit application.